The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 In Part 5, you have about 30 seconds per question.
 Quick method:

-- Step 1: Spot the time clues Look for markers (at, all day, by the time, throughout).
-If there is a specific moment or a duration, lean toward Future Continuous.
+- Step 1: Identify time clues Look for markers (at, all day, by the time, throughout).
+If there is a specific moment or a duration, lean toward the future continuous.

 - Step 2: Check the context Read the whole sentence.
 Are we talking about an action in progress or a single action?